Asset Readings & Route Stops

 - Setup: Define asset types with required attributes (e.g., "Centrifugal Pump" requires "discharge pressure", "suction pressure", "bearing temp")

-- Round Template: Create a round template with checkpoints, each specifying which asset and which attributes to measure
+- Create Route: Create a route with route stops, each specifying which asset and which attributes to measure

-- Execute Round: Operator opens the round on mobile and walks through checkpoints
+- Execute Round: Operator opens the round on mobile and walks through route stops

-- Capture Reading: At each checkpoint, operator enters values for the required attributes
+- Capture Reading: At each route stop, operator enters values for the required attributes

 - Store Locally: Reading is stored on the mobile device (offline-first)